For Your Entertainment (Adam Lambert song): Music video

-"For Your Entertainment" debuted at number 84 on the U.S. Billboard Hot 100 for the chart week of November 28, 2009.
-That same week, the song also debuted at number 33 on the Canadian Hot 100.
-In March, the song was also featured as a VIP Track on the UK's 4Music, prior to the album's upcoming release the end of April.
-To date, the song has been the most successful in Canada and New Zealand, where it achieved Platinum and Gold status respectively (see below).
-The song has sold approximately 333,000 digital downloads.

-"For Your Entertainment" entered the UK Singles Chart on May 2, 2010, at number 39.
-In its second week in the chart, the single remained at number 39; in its third week, it climbed two more places to its peak, number 37.

 Use in popular culture

-Starting December 22 2009, Fox began using "For Your Entertainment" as the official song highlighting their January television show line-up.
+Starting December 22, 2009, Fox began using "For Your Entertainment" as the official song highlighting their January television show line-up.
 E!
 Network in February 2010 aired a commercial promoting their television line-up with a remix of "For Your Entertainment".

 It was also featured in an advertisement for 4music in the United Kingdom in 2010.

 In addition, the BBC used it in a montage of the 'best and worst of the crucible 2010'.
+It also was featured as a VIP Track on the UK's 4Music, prior to the album's release.